bradurani/hamster-matrix/README.md

 # Hamster Matrix

 Hamster Matrix is a gem providing a persietent immutable matrix for functional programming in Ruby.
-It is an extension for the popular [Hamster](https://github.com/hamstergem/hamster/) gem, using Hamster [Vectors](http://www.rubydoc.info/github/hamstergem/hamster/master/Hamster/Vector) under the hood.
+It is an extension for the popular [Hamster](https://github.com/hamstergem/hamster/) gem.
+It creates a matrix by using nested Hamster [Vectors](http://www.rubydoc.info/github/hamstergem/hamster/master/Hamster/Vector).

 It's great for using as a board in 2D video games where the matrix must be modified as the game state changes while leaving references to the old state unchanged, such as when using a time-travelling debugger.
 It copies the interface from Ruby's [Matrix](http://ruby-doc.org/stdlib-2.0.0/libdoc/matrix/rdoc/Matrix.html) class as much as possible.